stimms/Blog/blog/source/_posts/books.md

-2013 â€“ Use a variety of JavaScript technologies to build visualizations of data taken from social media sites.
+2013 "“ Use a variety of JavaScript technologies to build visualizations of data taken from social media sites.
 Includes sections on LinkedIn, Facebook and StackOverflow.